1923 Aeromarine 75 Columbus incident: Passengers

-The four passengers lost in the accident were 30-year-old millionaire sugar planter Edwin F. Atkins Jr. of New York City, his two sons Edwin Sr. and David, 5 and 3 respectively, and the family governess, Grace MacDonald.
+The four passengers lost in the accident were 30-year-old millionaire sugar planter Edwin Farnsworth Atkins Jr. of New York City, his two sons Edwin III and David, 5 and 3 respectively, and the family governess, Grace MacDonald.
 Atkins, the son of the former board of directors chairman of the American Sugar Refining Company, had extensive sugar investments in Cuba at the time, and was well-known both there and in New York.
-Edwin Sr. and David were killed sleeping when the cabin was crushed, and Edwin Jr. and MacDonald were swept off the wreckage by a wave while awaiting rescue.
+Edwin III and David were killed sleeping when the cabin was crushed, and Edwin Jr. and MacDonald were swept off the wreckage by a wave while awaiting rescue.
 (Other sources simply claim they were all trapped in their seats.)

 The three surviving passengers were Atkins' wife, the family nurse, Julia Haverty, and wealthy New York banker/broker Otto Abrams (or Abrahams).
 The pilot began to hang onto them after Atkins Jr. and MacDonald were swept away.
 Atkins' wife was said to be "dazed" and unaware of what had happened; she had just arrived from Boston to join the family in Cuba.